zeecaniago/unbounce/README.md

 ## How to - WordPress Plugin

-The whole directory, including the top {unbounce} folder, can be put inside the {plugins} directory in WordPress.
+Please put the whole directory, including the top {unbounce} folder, inside the {plugins} directory in WordPress.

 Once it's activated from the backend, the tester can use the following shortcode to display the dashboard in the frontend.

 ```
 [unbounce_dashboard]